DEMO REQUEST

 • Type 3 is defined as a vessel pattern that is typified by areas of interrupted thick vessels and a mucosal pattern involving amorphous areas.

-IMAGINA LEADERS COLON Prof. Stepan SUCHANEK CASE 1
+IMAGINA LEADERS COLON Dr. Stepan SUCHANEK CASE 1

 COLON